elementary-Inc/blog/_posts/2021/2021-10-29-elementary-os-6-odin-updates-october-2021.md

 ## Videos

 Videos now supports the two-finger-swipe to go back gesture and navigation code has been cleaned up a ton.
 Window titles should be more accurate when navigating.
 Also, we're now shipping Videos as a Flatpak which should resolve some reported issues with certain video codecs.
+This also means an update to the launcher file which will require you to put Videos back in your dock after update if you'd like to have it there.
+Sorry for the inconvenience!

 ## System Settings